peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

 <b>Parameters:</b>

  * <i>name</i>: Name of the parameter to set, such as "charset".
-The name is compared using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).
+The name is compared sing a basic case-insensitive comparison.
+(Two strings are equal in such comparison, if they match after converting the basic upper-case letters to Z (U+0041 to U+005A) in both strings to lower case.).

  * <i>value</i>: A text string giving the parameter's value.